Help

 There has not been much trouble with bot spam so far because reading HTML Comment Box requires javascript, which most bots don't understand.
 If spam becomes a big problem in the future, I'll implement a captcha.

 Please ensure you are logged in to Google before you copy the code.
 This is vital because when you are logged in the code changes, making you the Moderator.
 Also, try using firefox.
 IE is reported to have issues deleting comments sometimes.
-Finally, HTML comment box requires that you enable cookies in your web browser.
+Finally, HCB requires that you enable cookies in your web browser.
 In firefox, you can do this by going to

 tools -> options -> security (tab) -> "Accept third-party cookies".
 You may have to select "Use custom settings for history" in order to see this option.